0xDBFB7/synchrotron-project/notes.md

 Possible research question: what effect does radiation dose have on <example study>, and how will these effects be increased with the new beamline?

+##### Furthermore

+Bokhoven spectrosocopy 2016 vol 2

+p.
+627

+> However, Wilke and collaborators [54] have shown that beam-induced photo-reduction can severely affect those measurements (Figure 21.10).
+Therefore, the measurement of lower oxidations states around iron must be scrutinized with extreme care, particularly when using focused beams.

+and later

+>The Fourier transform of the Cu K-edge EXAFS spectra shows weak contributions from next-nearest neighbors, eliminating the possibility of spurious photoreduction processes induced by the beam.

 #### Is the beam pulsed?
 Are XAS techniques ever pulsed?